 Here, you can join the crews of the tall ships while they engage in a mock battle.
 You will be on board as the ship moves into range and prepares for battle.
 The roar of the cannon and the excitement is something you will not soon forget.

 Plan on spending at least a half-day at the maritime museum.
-After your can enjoy a fresh seafood lunch or dinner at nearby Anthony’s Fish Grotto or take a bicycle cab along the bay to Seaport Village with more dining options.
+After you can enjoy a fresh seafood lunch or dinner at a nearby restaurant or take a bicycle cab along the bay to Seaport Village with more dining options.

 The Maritime Museum offers a Family Overnight Adventure aboard the Star of India.
 Here is your opportunity, to see what life was like for crew or immigrants aboard such ships as the Star of India.
 These excursions take place in the summer and include an afternoon departure on a Saturday and a return to port on Sunday morning.